Engineering-Research-and-Development/true-connector/doc/cosign.md

 ```
 cosign verify --insecure-ignore-tlog --key trueconn.pub rdlabengpa/ids_execution_core_container:v1.14.6

+WARNING: Skipping tlog verification is an insecure practice that lacks of transparency and auditability verification for the signature.
 Verification for index.docker.io/rdlabengpa/ids_execution_core_container:v1.14.6 --
 The following checks were performed on each of these signatures:
   - The cosign claims were validated